 Housing & Transportation

 Students enrolled in residential programs reside in local housing owned and operated outside of RMUoHP’s purview.
-Students are encouraged to obtain housing that is conveniently located to campus, clean, and safe.
+Students are encouraged to obtain housing that is safe, clean and is conveniently located near campus.
 Some resources for finding suitable housing can be found in our housing and accommodations guide.
 Students may also simply conduct their own online searches in the areas around the University.
 Students are encouraged to look in Utah and Salt Lake Counties for housing.

 Students enrolled in post-professional (non-residential) programs that are required to come on campus during their degree program can receive an RMUoHP discount at these certain local hotels.
 However, students may stay wherever they prefer and are encouraged to price-shop online for better rates.
 To view hotel discounts visit the housing and accommodation guide.

 RMUOHP is conveniently located within .5 mile from a Utah Transit Authority (UTA) UVX Express bus stop, a mile away from the UTA Provo Frontrunner Trax Station.
 Please find the UTA Frontrunner and bus maps here.